Previous: Traits of Victims (#1)

 — is habitually cruel or overbearing (even in the guise of friendship or caring), especially to smaller or weaker people

-— has an authoritarian personality, combined with a strong need to control or dominate, with a hatred for certain categories of people (children in general, gender preference, ethnic or religious groups…)
+— has an authoritarian personality, combined with a strong need to control or dominate, & a hatred for certain categories of people (children in general, gender preference, ethnic or religious groups…)

-— uses their position to humiliate others, to keep them ‘in their place’ and thus make themselves feel more important
+— uses their position to humiliate others, keep them ‘in their place’, to make themselves feel more important

 — looks for the V’s ‘tell’ – a weakness they can exploit – and DO (MORE…..)

 • Whether in a family, on the playground, on the street or at work, bullies and criminals don’t usually target their Victims at random.

 — the abusers ‘smells’ a child who is naturally compliant & wants to please, so they can be manipulated to do what the bully wants, OR

 — the child is too clever & insightful, making them a threat to the power base of the Abuser, so the child must be crushed!

 ADULTS bullied by anyone: